MahalaxmiKouchika/Autism-Spectrum-Disorder-Detection/README.md

 Windows
 python -m venv .venv

-Activate the environment:
+Activate it:

 .venv\Scripts\activate
 Linux / macOS
 python3 -m venv .venv

-Activate the environment:
+Activate it:

 source .venv/bin/activate
 3. Install Dependencies
 pip install -r requirements.txt

+The project requirements include TensorFlow, NumPy, Pandas, Scikit-learn, Matplotlib, Seaborn, NiBabel, Nilearn, OpenCV, Joblib, Requests, Streamlit and Pillow.

-4. Train the SE-CNN Model
+4. Train the CNN
 python train.py

-This trains the SE-CNN model required for feature extraction.
+This trains the SE-CNN model.

-5. Run the Machine Learning Pipeline python ml_pipeline.py
+5. Run the ML Pipeline

-This performs:

-CNN Feature Extraction
-        ↓
-Feature Preparation
-        ↓
+python ml_pipeline.py

-Machine Learning Training
+This performs feature extraction and Machine Learning classification.

-        ↓
-Random Forest
-Logistic Regression
-KNN
-6. Start the Streamlit Application streamlit run app.py
+6. Run the Streamlit Application streamlit run app.py

-The application will normally be available at:
+Then open:

 http://localhost:8501
 🔄 Complete Project Workflow
-                 ABIDE Dataset
+ABIDE Neuroimaging Dataset
             │
             ▼
-                Data Collection
+       Data Selection
             │
             ▼
-               Data Preparation
+     Data Preprocessing
             │
             ▼
-          Neuroimaging Preprocessing
-                       │
-                       ▼
       Image Processing
             │
             ▼
          SE-CNN
             │
             ▼
-              Feature Extraction
+   128-D Feature Vector
             │
             ▼
-               128-D Features
-                       │
-                       ▼
    Machine Learning Models
             │
-              ┌────────┼────────┐
+      ┌─────┼─────┐
       ▼     ▼     ▼
-         Random Forest KNN   Logistic Regression
+     RF     LR    KNN
       │
       ▼
  ASD / CONTROL
       │
       ▼
-         Streamlit Application
+ Streamlit App
-              │
-              ▼
-        Prediction Result
-📌 Expected Output

-The system classifies the input into one of the following categories:

-ASD

-or

-CONTROL

-The Streamlit application displays the prediction result along with the corresponding model confidence where available.

 🔮 Future Improvements

-The following improvements can be added to make the system more robust and production-ready:

-🧠 3D CNN for complete brain-volume analysis
+3D CNN for complete brain volumes
-🎯 Advanced attention mechanisms
+Advanced attention mechanisms
-🔄 Transfer Learning
+Transfer learning
-🔍 Grad-CAM visualization
-🧩 SHAP-based explainability
+Grad-CAM and SHAP explainability
-⚙️ Hyperparameter optimization
+Hyperparameter optimization
-📊 Larger and more diverse neuroimaging datasets
+Larger and more diverse datasets
-🚀 FastAPI-based prediction API
+FastAPI prediction API
-🐳 Docker containerization
+Docker containerization
-☁️ AWS cloud deployment
+AWS cloud deployment
-🔄 CI/CD pipeline
+CI/CD pipeline
-📈 MLflow experiment tracking
+MLflow model tracking
-🔍 Model monitoring
+Model monitoring
-📊 Real-time model performance monitoring
 ⚠️ Limitations
-The performance of the model depends on the quality and size of the dataset.
+Model performance depends on the quality and size of the dataset.
-Neuroimaging data requires considerable preprocessing and computational resources.
+Neuroimaging data requires significant preprocessing and computational resources.
-Model performance may vary when applied to datasets from different sources.
+Predictions may not generalize to unseen populations or different datasets.
-The current system has not been clinically validated.
+The system has not been clinically validated.
-The model should not be used as a standalone diagnostic system.
+A machine learning prediction should not be treated as a medical diagnosis.
-Prediction results may not generalize to every individual or population.
 🩺 Disclaimer

-This project is developed for educational and research purposes only.
+This project is intended for educational and research purposes only.

-The predictions generated by this system should not be considered medical advice or a clinical diagnosis.
+The predictions generated by this system should not be considered a medical diagnosis or medical advice.

-This system is not intended to replace professional medical evaluation, diagnosis, or consultation with qualified healthcare professionals.
+The system should not replace professional medical evaluation, clinical assessment, or consultation with qualified healthcare professionals.

 👨‍💻 Author

 Mahalaxmi Kouchika

 Computer Science Engineering Student

-Areas of Interest
-Machine Learning
-Deep Learning
-Artificial Intelligence
-MLOps
-Cloud Computing
-DevOps
+Interests:
+Machine Learning • Deep Learning • Artificial Intelligence • MLOps • Cloud Computing • DevOps

 ⭐ Support

-If you found this project useful or interesting, please consider giving the repository a ⭐ on GitHub.
+If you found this project useful, consider giving the repository a ⭐ on GitHub.

-Your support helps improve and extend the project.